cs161-staff/textbook/network/dns.md

 under `.edu` (not `google.com`), and the root name servers can provide records for anything.

-## On-path attackers and off-path attackers
+## 32.6.
+DNS Security: On-path attackers and off-path attackers

 Against an on-path attacker, DNS is completely insecure - everything is sent over plaintext, so an attacker can read the request, construct a malicious